backdrop-contrib/jarallax/README.md

 This project is GPL v2 software.
 See the LICENSE.txt file in this directory for complete text.

-The ScrollReveal library itself has been released under the [MIT license](https://github.com/backdrop-contrib/scrollreveal/blob/1.x-2.x/library/LICENSE.md).
+The Jarallax library itself has been released under the MIT license.